DanieleTancini/GMMuni/README.md

 - G, the number of components;

-- gamma, a tuning parameter for the penalization function (see 4.2 in GMM_Unimod.pdf Dropbox);
+- delta, a tuning parameter for the penalization function (it is the delta tuning parameter defined in Section 3.1);

-- set, if 1 => m is defined using the mode of the initial GMM estimated, else => m is defined using the weights of the initial GMM estimated
+- set, if 1 => m is defined using the modes of the initial GMM estimated, else => m is defined using the weights of the initial GMM estimated

-- model, if "yes" a Mclust model is used for evaluate starting points and mode estimates
+- model, if "yes" a Mclust model is used for evaluate the starting points and the mode estimates

-- model_est, Mclust model
+- model_est, if model == "yes", it must contain the Mclust model

 - force_est, if 1 the algorithm is forced to provide a PMLE even if MEM indicates 1 mode

-- den, a logical, if TRUE a denoising procedure is used when d>1 to discard all modes whose density is negligible;
+- den, it is logical, if TRUE a denoising procedure is used when d>1 to discard all modes whose density is negligible;

 Output: